Human-Augment-Analytics/Higher-Ed/Personal Folders/KaileyCozart/Fall 2024/DLC Week 8/Kailey_Quesada_DLC_and_ICE_from_the_beginning.md

 '''
 (6) Control save and then exit the file in nano.
 You can re-run the Jupyter Notebook code to check if the file updated.

+## Fix Runner Dict (Request to Fix Made to DLC Team by Thuan)
+See Thuan's details here: https://github.com/DeepLabCut/DeepLabCut/issues/2749 (1) In the terminal you used for ssh, activate DLC environment: conda activate DEEPLABCUT .
+(2) Using the terminal, find the following path, yours may be slightly different:
+'''
+# <DLC environment>/lib/python3.10/site-packages/deeplabcut/pose_estimation_pytorch/runners/base.py
+/home/hice1/gatech-username/.conda/envs/DEEPLABCUT/lib/python3.10/site-packages/deeplabcut/pose_estimation_pytorch/runners/base.py
+'''
+You may have to use the following to see the hidden .conda file: ls -a .
+(3) Run: nano base.py .
+The following is the code that you will be replacing:
+'''
+snapshot = torch.load(snapshot_path, map_location=device)
+model.load_state_dict(snapshot['model'])
+if optimizer is not None and 'optimizer' in snapshot: optimizer.load_state_dict(snapshot["optimizer"])

+return snapshot.get("metadata", {}).get("epoch", 0)
+'''
+Replace the code above with Thuan's fix:
+'''
+snapshot = torch.load(snapshot_path, map_location=device)
+# model.load_state_dict(snapshot['model'])
+new_state_dict = {k.replace('module.', ''): v for k, v in snapshot['model'].items()}
+model.load_state_dict(new_state_dict)
+'''
+(4) Save and exit the file.

 ## Use SLURM to Train
 (1) Create a file named dlc_training.sbatch in the same directory where your training script (test_training_script.py) is located.
 In Jupyter Notebook, open new terminal.